mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 This warbot is light enough to be carried as equipment by a Zhodani commando team – massing a total of 9kg, a skilled teleporter can even carry one with him when he teleports.
-A favourite tactic of Zhodani commandos is to teleport deep into enemy territory, leave several light warbots behind and then teleport back to safety while the warbots wreak havoc on an unsuspecting enemy encampment, thoroughly demoralising
+A favorite tactic of Zhodani commandos is to teleport deep into enemy territory, leave several light warbots behind and then teleport back to safety while the warbots wreak havoc on an unsuspecting enemy encampment, thoroughly demoralising